 Finally, consider a spot mechanism combining a single transferable budget and spot prices.
 Fix a uniform budget distribution and spot prices $p_M^1 = 0$ , $p_F^1 = 1/3$ , $p_M^2 = 0$ , and $p_F^2 = 2/3$ .
-As an example, we derive an allocation of a student with ordinal preferences $(FF) \succ (MF) \succ (FM) \succ (MM)$ .
+As an example, we derive an allocation of a student with ordinal preferences (FF) > (MF) > (FM) > (MM).
 If the realized budget is in [1/3, 2/3), then the student will opt for finance in the first semester and then spend her budget on mathematics in the second semester, thus obtaining course sequence (FM).
 The probability of such realization is 1/3 and, hence, the probability of (FM) is 1/3.
 Similarly, we obtain probabilities in Table 3 for each course sequence.
 It turns out that the allocation rule induced by this mechanism is efficient.
 Our main result is that such spot mechanisms actually characterize the entire set of incentive compatible and efficient allocation rules in the dynamic environment.
-In particular, any incentive compatible and efficient allocation and spot prices, and any budget distribution and spot prices induce an incentive compatible and efficient allocation and spot prices induce an incentive compatible and efficient allocation rule.
+In particular, any incentive compatible and efficient allocation rule can be implemented by an appropriate choice of budget distribution and spot prices, and any budget distribution and spot prices induce an incentive compatible and efficient allocation rule.